mendix/docs/content/en/docs/refguide/modeling/studio-pro-overview/_index.md

 | <kbd>Enter</kbd> | Edits the properties of the currently selected object in a dialog box. |
 | <kbd>F2</kbd> | Edits the caption of a label or button, or the contents of text, inline on the page.
 You can also just start typing a letter or a digit and the caption will be replaced by what you type. |

-### 7.4 Microflow Editor Shortcut Keys
+### 7.4 Microflow and Nanoflow Editor Shortcut Keys

-The following shortcut keys are available in the microflow editor:
+The following shortcut keys are available in the microflow and nanoflow editors:

 | Key | Description |
 | --- | --- |